jtsage/unifi-munin-plugins/README.md

 ===================
 A couple of munin plugins for UniFi gear - All written in 100% perl

- * standard pre-requisites, no 3rd party API client
+ * standard pre-requisites, no 3rd party API client.
+ * does not yet support WebRTC requests - needs direct access to the controller.

 ## Available Plugins: